tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * Understand spaCy capabilities and where to find documentation.

-* Be able to use POS-tagged text to extract specific words.
+* Use POS-tagged text to extract specific words.

 * Use dependency-parsed text to extract descriptors.